 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Fund Manager seeks to manage credit risk by monitoring credit exposures, limiting transactions with specific counterparties, and continually assessing the creditworthiness of counterparties.
-As at the statement of financial position date, the Fund's maximum exposure to credit risk is represented by the carrying amount of cash and cash equivalents, which represent cash at bank with a local Bank having sound credit rating and investments measured at amortised cost.
+As at the statement of financial position date, the Fund's maximum exposure to credit risk is represented by the carrying amount of cash and cash equivalents, which represent cash at bank with a local Bank having Moody's credit rating of A3 and investments measured at amoritsed cost.